mdimas2015/mdimas2015.github.io/README.md

 ## Welcome to my page - thanks for visiting!

+My name is Milton Dimas and I went to USC where I majored in Political Science and minored in Organizational Leadership and Management (a fancy way of saying how to build team synergy and project management foundations.
+I later went on to receive my certificate in Data Analytics from USC Viterbi School of Engineering to learn valuable skills in discovery, interpretation, and visualization of meaningful patterns in data

 You can use the [editor on GitHub](https://github.com/mdimas2015/mdimas2015.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.